emre-akakce/astro-temp/ARCHITECTURE.md

     -   **`ui/`**: For generic, framework-agnostic UI elements (e.g., Button, Modal, Card).
     -   **`shared/`**: For application-wide layout pieces (e.g., Header, Footer, MainLayout).

--   **`features/`**: This is where individual feature modules reside.
-Each sub-directory within `features/` represents a distinct domain and encapsulates its MVVM implementation.
 -   **`view/`**: Contains feature-specific smart/container React components.
 These components interact with the ViewModel, binding to its data and invoking its commands.
+    -   `ProductWithFilter.tsx`: The main wrapper component for the product and filter views.
+    -   **`product/`**: Contains view components related to products.
+    -   **`filter/`**: Contains view components related to filters.

 -   **`viewmodel/`**: Houses the ViewModel layer for the feature.
 This typically includes:
     -   **`product/`**: A sub-directory specifically for product-related ViewModel logic, containing:
         -   `productActions.ts`: Action creators and type definitions specifically for product-related state.
         -   `productReducer.ts`: The reducer for managing product-related state transitions.
         -   `ProductContext.tsx`: The React Context Provider for product-related state.
         -   `useProductViewModel.ts`: The custom hook that provides product-related state and actions to View components.
     -   **`filter/`**: A sub-directory specifically for filter-related ViewModel logic, containing:
         -   `filterActions.ts`: Action creators and type definitions for filter-related state.
         -   `filterReducer.ts`: The reducer for managing filter-related state transitions.
         -   `FilterContext.tsx`: The React Context Provider for filter-related state.
         -   `useFilterViewModel.ts`: The custom hook that provides filter-related state and actions to View components.

-    -   **`model/`**: Contains the Model layer for the feature, including data access logic (e.g., `productService`), data transformation, validation, and business rules.
+-   **`model/`**: Contains the Model layer for the feature, including data access logic (e.g., `productService.ts`), data transformation, validation, and business rules.

 -   **`services/`**: This directory is for global or shared Model layer concerns that are not tied to a specific feature, such as authentication (`authService.ts`) or a base API client (`apiBase.ts`).